 Aunt Ada’s house had a white picket fence.

-Like the zigzag cut edges of a square 1950s black and white photograph, the fence surrounded the entire perimeter of her one-acre property.
+Like the zigzag-cut edges of a square 1950s black and white photograph, the fence surrounded the entire perimeter of her one-acre property.
 Her cozy, clapboard-sided Cape Cod—white with red shutters and trim—occupied a corner of this picket fence photograph.
-And although a 60-year-old photo may fade, my memories of Aunt Ada are as sharp and clear as ever.
+And although a decades-old photo may fade, my memories of Aunt Ada are as sharp and clear as ever.

 When I was a young boy in the late ’60s Aunt Ada was in her late sixties.
 Technically, she wasn’t really my aunt—not my mom’s or dad’s sister—she was actually my paternal grandmother’s sister; but I grew up calling her Aunt Ada.